gjd6640/sonar-text-plugin/README.md

 8. Double-check to ensure that your "sonar.sources" path will include the file to be scanned.
 If this path is set to "src/main/java" then Sonar won't scan files at the root of your project or in "src/main/resources".

 After you've done the above you'll be ready to run a scan and see the first rule work.

+### A use-case that I don't plan to solve via this plugin

+Truly understanding library dependencies & specifying rules about those dependencies in a build tool agnostic manner is out of scope.
+That fits better in a "sonar-dependencies-plugin" that'd understand library dependency reports such as the Maven dependency plugin generates (teach it to understand dependency reports from several popular build tools).
+That plugin would have a rule template to flag problematic dependencies.
+It might also expose a custom API that other Sonar plugins can reference when running their rules; for example, the Java plugin might let you apply both a PMD XPath expression and a library version check and only raise an issue when both 'match' (use of a known buggy method / maybe multithreaded use of a call known to be non-threadsafe / enabling a feature via a property that doesn't work properly if a certain library version is being used).